adaltas/node-each/README.md

 - `parallel`
   Concurrency is `true` or `-1`.
 In asynchronous mode, all the items are executed in parallel.
 - `concurrent`
   Concurrency is a number.
-It defines the maximum number of function running in parallel at a given time.
+It defines the maximum number of functions running in parallel at a given time.

 ### Sequential mode (default)

-When the `concurrent` option is `undefined`, `false` or `1`, items are executed [in order one after the other](./samples/mode_concurrent.js).
+When the `concurrent` option is `undefined`, `false`, or `1`, items are executed [in order one after the other](./samples/mode_concurrent.js).

 ```js
 let running = 0;